CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. S: Obviously not.
 But,you know, they really could apply their changes if it's urgent, and I will handle the painful conflicts at the end when I merge my changes.

-1. I: Right, and since you know the merge at the end might be painful, how does it affect your coding habits as you make your changes?
+1. I: Right, and since you know the merge at the end might be painful, does it have any affect your coding habits as you make your changes?

 1. S: Well, I do the minimal amount of changes so that I don't complicate the merge at the end.
 Clearly, I try to avoid any unnecessary changes that may complicate merging at the end.
 Duh!